digital-wellbeing/cultural-consumption/README.md

 I set this book up so that it runs in one go, meaning you need to run the source files in their order, and can't run source files independently.

 The same goes for the data: You'll need to set the chunk `download-data` to `eval=TRUE`.
-That only works when the OSF project is public.
-If it isn't (because of peer review), you'll need to manually download the data files from the OSF into a `data/` folder in the main directory of the project.
+If that doesn't work (but it should, even with an anonymized link), you'll need to manually download the data files from the OSF into a `data/` folder in the main directory of the project.